-Keywords: Kankanaeys Beliefs, Kankanaeys Practices, Educational Documentary Video, Cordillera Heritage, Indigenous Knowledge Systems
+Keywords: Kankanaeys Beliefs, Kankanaeys Practices, Educational Documentary Video, Cordillera Heritage, Indigenous Knowledge Systems.

 1. INTRODUCTION

 The teaching of Social Studies plays a crucial role in fostering culturally grounded citizenship, historical thinking, and critical engagement with diverse societal realities.
 As an academic discipline, it draws from multiple fields—including history, geography, sociology, and anthropology—to help students understand the evolving narratives of identity, power, culture, and community (University of the People, 2023).
 Among these narratives are the voices of Indigenous Peoples (IPs), whose contributions to national heritage are often marginalised or misrepresented in mainstream education.
 Indigenous Knowledge (IK) is a society's information base that supports communication and decision-making.
 Internal innovation, experimentation and contact with outside systems continually impact indigenous information systems.
 It incorporates people's inventions, skills, knowledge, and wisdom that have developed over time to aid them in maintaining or enhancing their way of life in a localised rural context and have emerged due to many years of practice.
 Indigenous and traditional knowledge are frequently referenced simultaneously (Chai et al., 2023; Barman et al., 2024).
 However, the educational gap has motivated recent policies to integrate Indigenous Knowledge Systems and Practices (IKSPs) into the Philippine educational curriculum, notably through the Commission on Higher Education's (CHED) Memorandum Order (CMO) No. 2, Series of 2019, which mandates the inclusion of Peace and IP Studies in higher education programs.